Hoshea

 About Hoshea

 Archaeological evidence supports the biblical account of Israel's fall during Hoshea's reign.
-Excavations in Samaria and other sites have uncovered destruction layers consistent with an Assyrian conquest.
-Additionally, Assyrian records, such as the annals of Sargon II, who succeeded Shalmaneser V, corroborate the biblical narrative by mentioning the capture of Samaria and the deportation of its inhabitants.
+Excavations in Samaria reveal destruction layers consistent with an Assyrian conquest.
+Assyrian records, including the annals of Sargon II, who succeeded Shalmaneser V, corroborate the biblical narrative by documenting the capture of Samaria and the deportation of its inhabitants.
+These records provide extrabiblical attestation to the events described in the biblical text.

-Hoshea's legacy is a sobering reminder of the importance of faithfulness to God and the dangers of political expediency.
-His reign serves as a pivotal moment in redemptive history, illustrating the consequences of covenant unfaithfulness and setting the stage for the eventual restoration of Israel through the coming of Christ, who fulfills God's promises to His people.
+Hoshea's reign is a pivotal moment in redemptive history, illustrating the severe consequences of Israel's persistent idolatry and social injustice.
+It sets the stage for the eventual restoration of Israel through the coming of Christ, who fulfills God's promises to His people.

 Explore Hoshea in Context